Funding Specialist Housing: SEN, Supported Living & Care Homes

 Key Benefits for Developers:

-- Income that is long-term and stable
+- Income that is long-term and stable via Housing Benefit-backed leases

-- Rental agreements backed by the government
+- Rental agreements backed by the government and local authorities

-- Low void risk and high demand
+- Low void risk and high demand in constrained markets

-- Comparable to BTL yields
+- Comparable to BTL yields with potential yield compression

 SEN, Supported Living & Care Home Funding Challenges

 AVMs and standard valuers cannot assess true value without sector-specific experience.
+Commercial valuation is typically based on income yield and operator strength.

-3. Operators affect the asset value
+3. Operators Affect the Asset Value

-4. Higher build and refurb costs
+4. Higher Build and Refurb Costs

-5. Long completion and planning timelines
+5. Long Completion and Planning Timelines

 Developers need lenders who specialise in this type of housing, not banks that use generic lending criteria.